 Today I thought I would share a tutorial for creating color palettes from an image.
 I love color inspiration.
-Color inspiration can come from nature, fabrics, photographs or from various websites.
-But, for me I love to look to nature first.
-I am working on a series of photography that are all flowers.
+Color inspiration can come from nature, fabrics, photographs, or from various websites.
+But, for me, I love to look to nature first.
+I am working on a series of photography photographs that are all flowers.
 They are one of my favorite subjects to photograph and I also love creating with flowers.
 Today I’m going to take you through the steps of how I created a few color inspiration palettes with the help of PicMonkey.
-I hope I can create a series of diy / tutorials to help you when your creating in PicMonkey.
+I hope I can create a series of DIY / tutorials to help you when you create in PicMonkey.

 Now, onto the tutorial for creating a Color Palette in PicMonkey;

 - First, have the photograph you would like to use for your color inspiration

 - I prefer to have it already edited using the basic editing tools (color, exposure, and size are done)

 Here’s the image I wanted to create a color palette from.

 Next Upload the image that is ready to create your color palette you will open it in the Collage feature!